Gigas002/software-and-services/README.md

 ## Fonts

-- [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) -- a project that patches developer targeted fonts with a high number of glyphs (icons)
+- [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) -- a project that patches developer targeted fonts with a high number of glyphs (icons).
+Personally I prefer using *CaskaydiaMono Nerd Font Mono*, which is based on [Cascadia Code](https://github.com/microsoft/cascadia-code) by microsoft, for my terminal